Including 3rd party libraries¶

 pip install --target=libs requests

-This will install the requests
+This will install the requests library into the libs subdirectory of the

 current working directory.